timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 The data from applying the feature model to the different approaches can be found in tabular format [here](.././classification.xlsx).

 The scripts used in our analysis and described below **rely on this file** to read features for the diagrams and calculate feature [distances](./distance/distances.xlsx) for the clustering.
+If the data file is changed to include a new approach, one has to regenerate the precomputed distances.

 # Analysing the data and generating visualizations